hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 contradictory, that they all necessitate each other, all fulfil each other, and one, as it were, is the stepping-stone to the other, until the goal, the Advaita, the Tat Tvam Asi, is reached.
-There was a time in India when the Karma Kânda had its sway.
+There was a time in India when the Karma Kānda had its sway.
 There are many grand ideals, no doubt, in that portion of the Vedas.
 Some of our present daily worship is still according to the precepts of the Karma Kanda.
 But with all that, the Karma Kanda of the Vedas has almost disappeared from India.
 Very little of our life today is bound and regulated by the orders of the Karma Kanda of the Vedas.
-In our ordinary lives we are mostly Paurânikas or Tântrikas, and, even where some Vedic texts are used by the Brahmins of India, the adjustment of the texts is mostly not according to the Vedas, but according to the Tantras or the Puranas.
+In our ordinary lives we are mostly Paurānikas or Tāntrikas, and, even where some Vedic texts are used by the Brahmins of India, the adjustment of the texts is mostly not according to the Vedas, but according to the Tantras or the Puranas.
 As such, to call ourselves Vaidikas in the sense of following the Karma